The world's largest website

 come to the top of the average size guy's chest.

-2007: NOT ALL WIRE FEEDERS USED IN A WELD SHOP WERE CREATED EQUAL.
+2007: FEW WIRE FEEDERS WERE CREATED EQUAL.
 In the

 eighties as part of a ridiculous marketing ploy or con job, some wire